MicrosoftDocs/globalization/globalization/testing/linguistic-validation.md

 Performing linguistic validation can be a critical early step when first engaging a translation supplier or piloting a new language.

-A linguistic reviewer looks at the following aspects of the translated content:
+A linguistic reviewer looks at the following aspects:

 | Aspect                     | Description |
 | -------------------------- | ----------- |